 I’m a wife, mother, daughter, business owner and friend who has experienced life’s ups and downs along the way.
 I’m just like you.
 You are not alone, you never have been.

-I want to use my last eight years of life experience to help motivate and inspire you to find your confidence and live out your life on your terms.
+I want to use my last nine years of life experience to help motivate and inspire you to find your confidence and live out your life on your terms.